-- a.
-The personal information controller shall implement policies and procedures to limit physical access to its facility and work stations, including guidelines which specify proper use of and access to workstations and electronic media; - b.
+- Policies and procedures shall be implemented to monitor and limit access to and activities in the room, workstation or facility, including guidelines that specify the proper use of and access to electronic media; - b.
 Design of office space and work stations, including the physical arrangement of furniture and equipment, shall provide privacy to anyone processing personal data, taking into consideration the environment and accessibility to the public; - c.
-Policies and procedures shall be implemented to monitor and limit activities in the room or workstation.
 The duties, responsibilities and schedule of individuals involved in the processing of personal data shall be clearly defined to ensure that only the individuals actually performing official duties shall be in the room or work station, at any given time; - d.
-The personal information controller should implement policies and procedures regarding the transfer, removal, disposal, and

-- re-use of electronic media, to ensure appropriate protection of personal data; - e.
-Policies and procedures to prevent mechanical destruction of files and equipment shall be in place.
-The room and workstation shall in so far as may be practical be secured against natural disasters, power disturbances, external access and other similar threats.
+Any natural or juridical person or other body involved in the processing of personal data shall implement Policies and procedures regarding the transfer, removal, disposal, and reuse of electronic media, to ensure appropriate protection of personal data; - e.
+Policies and procedures that prevent the mechanical destruction of files and equipment shall be established.
+The room and workstation used in the processing of personal data shall, as far as practicable, be secured against natural disasters, power disturbances, external access, and other similar threats.